perpetualintelligence/docs/docfx_project/articles/picli/getting-started.md

 # Getting Started
 This document provides a guide to get you started with the `pi-cli` framework.

 ## For Educational and Evaluation
 If you're looking to quickly onboard, test, and evaluate the `pi-cli` framework, you can take advantage of our [demo license](demo.md):

-- Access all features for free, for educational and evaluation purposes.
+- Access all features for free, for educational purposes.
-- Start using `pi-cli` right away without any account creation.
+- Start using `pi-cli` right away using [demo license](demo.md) without any account creation.
 - Explore and use our ready-to-use samples available on [GitHub](https://github.com/perpetualintelligence/docs/tree/main/samples).

 ## For Release or Production Use
 For production use, `pi-cli` provides commercial options suitable for individuals, small businesses, large enterprises, and service vendors.

-Learn about our licenses and pricing [here](licensing/intro.md).
+> **Note:** Refer to our comprehensive [licensing documentation](licensing/intro.md).

-### Steps to Get Started:
+### Get a commercial license:
 1. **Purchase a Microsoft Subscription**:
    - [Microsoft AppStore](../buying/buyonmsappsource.md)
    - [Microsoft Azure](../buying/buyonmsazure.md)